unstoppabledomains/docs/src/domain-registry-essentials/resolving-domain-records.md

 See [Records Reference](records-reference.md) for more information for the validator of each record.

-## Configuring an Ethereum Network Connection
+## Configuring an Ethereum network connection

 Domain resolution configuration at a low level requires 3 configuration parameters: